MaksimDzhangirov/backendBankExample/docs/part48-eng.md

 docker compose up
 ```

-It's gonna rebuild the docker image, then start the postgres database,
+It's gonna rebuild the Docker image, then start the Postgres database,
 and then try to start the `simplebank-api`.

 ![](../images/part48/11.png)